swyxio/swyxdotio/content/writing/nontechnical/donating-to-freecodecamp.md

 ---
-title: Donating my $10k to FreeCodeCamp
+title: Donating $10k to FreeCodeCamp
 slug: donating-to-freecodecamp
 description: I benefited from FreeCodeCamp and would like to give back
 categories: ['Tech']